 - A list of references used to populate/create the UMP model(s)

-Any graduate or undergraduate student who is registered in school full time through Spring of 2019 or beyond.
+Any graduate or undergraduate student who is registered in school full time through Spring 2020 or beyond.
 Both individual and group projects are welcome.
 Individuals may participate in several entries provided each entry is on a different subject.

 Finalists and Judging